Twinka Thiebaud: Modeling career

 A photograph by Judy Dater depicting Thiebaud, Imogen and Twinka at Yosemite, has become one of the most recognizable images caught by an American photographer.
 The photo was the first adult full-frontal nude photograph published in Life magazine.
 The issue of Life came out in 1976 as a Bicentennial Special Issue and was devoted to and called "Remarkable American Women 1776–1976".
 "Because of her work in the 1970s... and in particular because of that one photograph of Imogen and Twinka...
 Dater has secured herself a place in photographic history."

 Another photo of Twinka by Dater is included in Anne Wilkes Tucker's compilation, The Woman's Eye (1973), a book devoted to women photographers, and also served as the cover image.
 Reviewing it, Anemone Hartocollis of The Harvard Crimson wrote: "These aren't demurring women about to extend or accept an invitation, they confront you with their sexuality.
 Some are beautiful, yet that's not what attracts attention.
 These women are provocative because their individuality and intellectuality aren't stifled by unctuous idealization.
 The photographs are precisely detailed, untouched, and of theatrical intensity.
 One, called 'Twinka,' is confusing.
 A frail, attractive girl wearing a diaphanous dress crouches at the base of a gnarled redwood, one arm spanning her breast to clutch a low branch.
 But her uncanny expression could never be elicited or tolerated by a male photographer: her eyes bore straight out, wide and threatening."

 Later years

 Thiebaud has resided in Portland, Oregon, since 1993, working as a painter, as well as for the on-campus food service company at Reed College.
-Commenting in 2008 on her relocating to Portland, Thiebaud said, "I wanted to be in a city where there were readers.
+Commenting in 2008 on her relocation to Portland, Thiebaud said, "I wanted to be in a city where there were readers.
 Portland has a wonderful neighborhood feel; all these little villages strung together like a beautiful necklace."